seldon/scrapy/docs/topics/request-response.rst

     addition to the base :class:`Response` objects.
 The remaining functionality is the same as for the :class:`Response` class and is not documented here.

-    :param encoding: is a string which contains the encoding to use for this response.
+    :param encoding: a string which contains the encoding to use for this response.
 If you create a :class:`TextResponse` object with a unicode body, it will be encoded using this encoding (remember the body attribute is always a string).
 If ``encoding`` is ``None`` (default value), the